Sanderson17/contact-manager/README.md

 # Special Instructions

 * This program is case sensitive.
-When selecting a task to run, make sure to use all lowercase letters for your selection.
+When selecting a task to run, make sure to use all lowercase letters with proper spacing for your selection.